I. Key Dates and Basic Arrangements

 Only blank scratch paper, a ruler, an eraser, and other basic stationery are allowed on the desk.
 Calculators, smartwatches, protractors, and other tools are strictly prohibited.

-Distribution and Changes of Knowledge Modules in the 2026 AMC8 Syllabus
+Distribution of Knowledge Modules in the AMC 8 Syllabus

 |---|---|---|